Joy-Anna Duggar Wanted To Defy Parents By Taking Control Of Her Love Life

 Joy-Anna Duggar is engaged to 23-year-old Austin Forsyth, and she couldn’t be happier.
 However, the teen admits that it was tough waiting for someone to seek permission to woo her.
 A guy who is interested in courting a Duggar girl has to go through her father first, and Jim Bob Duggar decides whether he wants the love-stricken lad as a future son-in-law.
 If Jim Bob doesn’t think that a guy is marriage material, the wannabe suitor will never get to go on a chaperoned date with a Duggar daughter.

-Joy-Anna-Duggar recently told Crown of Beauty Magazine that there was a time when she questioned her parents’ restrictive rules on romantic relationships.
-Joy-Anna was asked to offer “encouragement and advice” to girls who are “still waiting for God to bring their future husbands,” and she warned love-hungry young ladies not to give in to the same temptation that she had to fight.
+Joy-Anna Duggar recently told Crown of Beauty Magazine that there was a time when she questioned her parents’ restrictive rules on romantic relationships.
+Joy-Anna was asked to offer “encouragement and advice” to girls who are “still waiting for God to bring their future husbands,” and she warned all the lonely single ladies out there not to give in to the same temptation that she had to fight.
 Instead of waiting for a guy to take an interest in her, Joy-Anna wanted to do things her own way.

 “Through my single years and coming into my relationship with Austin I learned to, number one, TRUST the lord,” Joy-Anna said.
 “And number two, that God works through the authority he’s placed in my life.”